nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 Entering data mode
 ==================

-SLM enters data mode when an AT command to send data out does not carry the payload.
+The SLM application enters data mode when an AT command to send data out does not carry the payload.
 See the following examples:

 * ``AT#XSEND`` makes SLM enter data mode to receive arbitrary data to transmit.
 * ``AT#XSEND="data"`` makes SLM transmit data in normal AT Command mode.

+The SLM application does not send an *OK* response when it enters data mode.

 TCP and UDP proxies must explicitly specify data mode support using their respective AT commands.
 Also, the following conditions apply: